 - American Intellectual Property Law Association (AIPLA)

 - State Bar of Georgia, Intellectual Property Law Section

 - Anton/Bauer, Inc. v.
 PAG, Ltd., U.S. District Court for the District of Connecticut (Represented the defendant in this patent suit concerning alleged infringement of patent pertaining to battery packs for professional video cameras).

 - BlackBerry Corp., et al. v.
 Zipit Wireless Inc., Patent Trial and Appeal Board (Represented defendant/patent owner in four inter parties reviews over handheld wireless devices and device management systems, resulting in defense verdicts for three of the four patents after trial).

 - Certain Variable Speed Wind Turbines and Components Thereof (Inv.
 No. 337-TA-641), U.S. International Trade Commission (Represented the defendant, Mitsubishi Heavy Industries, Ltd, in this patent suit concerning alleged infringement of variable speed wind turbine controller patents).

 - Hill-Phoenix, Inc. v.
-Systematic Refrigeration, Inc., U.S. District Court for the Eastern District of Virginia (Represented the plaintiff/patentee in this patent suit for infringement of software and variable speed compressor system patents for the commercial refrigeration industry).
+Systematic Refrigeration, Inc, ., Eastern District of Virginia (Represented plaintiff in patent infringement action over variable speed compressor systems for the commercial refrigeration industry, resulting in favorable settlement).

 - Shepherd Management Group, Inc. v.
-Ashley Furniture Indus., Inc., U.S. District Court for the Northern District of Georgia (Represented the plaintiff/copyright and trademark owner in this suit concerning infringement of copyrights and trademarks relating to retail furniture sales and training literature).
+Ashley Furniture Indus., Inc., Northern District of Georgia (Represented plaintiff in copyright and trademark infringement action, resulting in favorable settlement).